2018 Basically Beethoven Festival announced

-- Rising Star Recital: Shiv Yajnik is recognized for his accomplishments as a pianist and as a composer during this Rising Star Recital.
-He will perform Liszt’s Francis Walking on the Waves, and his own composition, Piano Trio: Ondine.
-He will be joined onstage by professional musicians Jen Chang Betz, violin, and Joseph Kuipers, cello.
+Rising Star Recital: Shiv Yajnik is recognized for his accomplishments as a pianist and as a composer during this Rising Star Recital.
+He will perform Liszt’s "St. Francis walking on the Waves," and his own piano trio, "Ondine."
+For his comopsition, he will be joined onstage by professional musicians Jen Chang Betz, violin, and Joseph Kuipers, cello.